 Cuzco is most definitely a walking city for travelers who are in shape.
 It is tempting to immediately explore the city after arriving.
 But one might want to limit their exploration for a day until they are better acclimatized due to the high elevation.

 Narrow walkways lined with cobblestone or pavers are common.
 Small shops line streets around the main square, Plaza de Armas.
 This is the center of Cuzco.
 It is anchored by the prominent Catedral del Cuzco and the smaller Iglesia de la Compania de Jesus – oh and a McDonalds.

-This square is anchored by the main Cathedral in Cuzco.
-There are several benches located in the actual Plaza de Armas and this is a great place to people watch.
-If you sit for two long though, you will fall prey to the many street vendors who want to sell you their wares, ranging from gum, to postcards, to drugs, to artwork.
+Several benches are located in Plaza de Armas; as a gathering place, this is an ideal location to watch people come and go.
+If you sit for to long though, you will fall prey to the numerous street vendors who will attempt sell you their wares, ranging from gum, postcards, drugs, and artwork.

-Most of the tourist facilities are located near the main square, however it is worth taking a few hours to wander away from this area to visit the non touristy shops and markets and see what the ‘rest’ Cuzco looks like.
-There are many streets that hardly ever see a tourist’s face.
-Internet cafes are everywhere in this city.
-Prices are usually a few soles for an hour of use.
+Most of the tourist services are located near Plaza de Armas, however it is worth taking a few hours to wander away from this area in order to visit the less-touristy shops and markets and see what the ‘rest’ of Cuzco looks like.
+Many streets hardly ever see a tourist’s face.

-Where tourists congregate, so do thieves, so be extra cautious with your cameras and any bags you might be carrying.
-Cuzco is a city known for thieves who prey on unsuspecting or even suspecting tourists.
+Where tourists congregate, so do thieves, so be extra cautious with phones, cameras and hand bags or purses.
+Cuzco has its share of thieves who prey on unsuspecting … or even suspecting tourists.